-Item Actions to resolve Responsibility Final Accounts Review of the Final Accounts and associated support for disclosures Incorporation of EY review comments on disclosure notes EY and management Going concern review and disclosures EY central review process and finalisation of disclosures and opinion wording EY and management Management representation letter Receipt of signed management representation letter Management and Audit & Governance Committee Subsequent events review Completion of subsequent events procedures to the date of signing the audit report EY and management Key audit areas as set out in the body of this report Final receipt of information needed for us to complete the areas set out in the body of this report, in particular, delays in the PPE work to be addressed.
-Following this, we will also need to complete our review at manager, Engagement Partner and Quality Reviewer level.
-EY and management
+Item Actions to resolve Responsibility Final Accounts Review of the Final Accounts and associated support for disclosures Incorporation of EY review comments on disclosure notes EY and management Going concern review and disclosures EY central review process and finalisation of disclosures and opinion wording EY and management Management representation letter Receipt of signed management representation letter Management and Audit & Governance Committee Subsequent events review Completion of subsequent events procedures to the date of signing the audit report EY and management Infrastructure Assets Final manager and partner review of the work performed.
+EY Value for Money Conclusion EY to conclude on Value for Money conclusion and report back findings in Auditor's Annual Report EY and management Pension Liability Following the publication of the triennial valuation for March 2022 by the statutory deadline of 31 March 2023 both management and the audit team are required to complete further work to identify whether whether there is a material difference to the information used in the roll forward compared to the latest triennial valuation EY and management

 Until all our audit procedures are complete, we cannot confirm the final form of our audit opinion as new issues may emerge or we may not agree on final detailed disclosures in the Annual Report.
 At this point no issues have emerged that would cause us to modify our opinion, but we should point out that some key disclosures remain to be finalised and audited.
-A draft of the current opinion (with outstanding areas highlighted) will be provided in our final audit results report and presented to the September Committee.